 “Many adults in the UK spend more than seven hours a day sitting or lying, and this typically increases with age to 10 hours or more.
 This includes watching TV, using a computer, reading, doing homework, travelling by car, bus or train but does not include sleeping.”

-For piano teachers, it also includes the time we spend sat next to our students listening to them play, and for some of us this alone adds up to seven hours most days!
+For piano teachers, it also includes the time we spend sat next to our students listening to them play, and for some of us this alone adds up to seven hours some days!

 For working age adults, the NHS site goes on to offer the following tips for spending less time sitting: